Non-stationary Gaussian models with physical barriers: Finite dimensional representation of

+In this section we detail how to represent the continuous GF $u(s)$ with a finite dimensional approximation, and how to compute the sparse precision matrix $Q$ for the coefficients of this approximation.
 We use a linear finite element approach that approximates the solution with a (continuous) piecewise linear function, similar to \citet{Lindgren2011}.
 This is to avoid any extra interpolation approximations after the solution is computed, which would be the case with a grid based approach.

 We rewrite equation \eqref{eq-barr-spde} to

 where the domain $\Omega $ is a disjoint union of $\Omega_q$ for $q=1,2,...,k$, and with Neumann boundary condition on $\partial \Omega$.
 This is a minor generalisation; we use $k=2$ in the Barrier SGF.